JeelDobariya38/password-manager/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
 about: Suggest an idea for this project
-title: 'Feature Request: [Your feature name]'
+title: "Feature Request: [Your feature name]"
-labels: ''
+labels: ""
 assignees: JeelDobariya38
 ---

 **Is your feature request related to a problem?
 Please describe.**